LoHertel/lost-in-cupboard/deployment/README.md

 ```
 You will see the prediction output for the specified images.

-Close the second terminal window, switch back to the first terminal window and press `Ctrl+C` to stop the port forwarding.
+Close the second terminal window, switch back to the first terminal window and press `Ctrl + C` to stop the port forwarding.

 ## Remove deployment